Seeing through the smoke

 The Recorder, A Freedom Newspaper,

-tries to find
+tries to find out why:

 "Desperate for a solution,